 Though niche, as a social media manager, you’ll also have to manage social media content for this platform at some point.

 Google Business Profile is a must-have for any business that wants to rank on Google and be visible in local searches.
-That’s because Google Business Profile is, in effect, an SEO-rich landing page with all the essential business information: hours of operation, phone number, address, website URL and business-related content.
+That’s because Google Business Profile is, in effect, an SEO-rich landing page with all the essential business information: hours of operation, business phone number, address, website URL and business-related content.

 Not only can you create a profile page, but you can also post reviews and track them.
 Plus, Google Business Profile allows you to respond to customers’ queries directly on the platform, making customer service more efficient.